mrigankpawagi/HinglishEval/README.md

 # HinglishEval
-Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts
+Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts**.

 ## Prompting in Hinglish
 We used GPT-4 to translate prompts in OpenAI's [HumanEval Benchmark](https://github.com/openai/human-eval) to _Hinglish_ and manually verified and fixed these translations.
 Our benchmark, __HinglishEval__ is available as a JSON file (`HinglishEval.json`) in this repository.